syncfusion-content/blazor-docs/blazor/treemap/legend.md

 Legend is used to provide valuable information for interpreting what the TreeMap displays.
 The legends can be represented in various colors, shapes or other identifiers based on the data.

-The below video demonstrates the legend customization options in the Blazor TreeMap component.
+The below video demonstrates the customization of legend in Blazor TreeMap component.

 {% youtube
 "youtube:https://www.youtube.com/watch?v=2ilArsWz9u0"%}